GreenVine/aws-ses-lambda-forwarder/README.md

 | AWS_SECRET_ACCESS_KEY  	| Corresponding AWS secret access key                                      	|     No    	| (Value set by AWS) 	|

 You'll also need to make sure your Lambda execution role permits the forwarder to have access to S3 and SES services.

+## Email Filtering

+If you enabled `Enable Spam and Virus Scanning` in your inbound rule set, the forwarder will respect the scanning result provided by AWS, and if the email is:

+- Virus: The email will not be forwarded;
+- Spam or SPF/DKIM/DMARC Error: The email will be forwarded, however the email subject will prepend an indicator;
+- Clean: The email will be forwarded as is.